 Elementary and middle school educational programs are designed to meet Competency Goals for the Common Core Social Studies & NC Essential Standards, most specifically for elementary-age groups.

-For the safety of the faculty, staff, parents and students, school-sponsored activities are required to register by downloading the School Group Trip Request Form and emailing copy to Suzette Cooper at suzette@poplargrove.org, or call 910-998-3322 for more specific information.
+For the safety of the faculty, staff, parents and students, school-sponsored activities are required to register by downloading the School Group Trip Request Form and emailing a copy to Caroline Lewis at caroline@poplargrove.org.

 Once registered, a packet of information will be emailed one week prior to your visit.